piercecohen1/AI-TTS/README.md

   -t TEXT, --text TEXT                  Text to convert to speech

-  --news                                Fetch the latest AI news and read it aloud (must specify -a or -s)
+  --AI                                  Read the latest AI news

+  --gear                                Read the latest gear news

+  --business                            Read the latest business news

+  --culture                             Read the latest culture news

+  --science                             Read the latest science news

+  --security                            Read the latest security news
   ```

 The `--voice-id` argument is optional and will default to the ID EXAVITQu4vr4xnSDxMaL if one is not specified.
 See the [/v1/voices endpoint](https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get) for a list of all available voices.

 The API key should be set as an environment variable named API_KEY.

-The program will convert either the text passed in with the -t argument or the text in the file passed in with the -f argument.
+The program will convert either the text passed in with the `-t` argument or the text in the file passed in with the `-f` argument.

-# Example
+# Examples
 To convert the text in input.txt to speech using the pNInz6obpgDQGcFmaJgB voice ID, run the following command:

-`python3 TTS.py --audio -f input.txt --voice-id pNInz6obpgDQGcFmaJgB`
+`python3 TTS.py -a -f input.txt --voice-id pNInz6obpgDQGcFmaJgB`

+To directly input a string to convert to speech:

+`python3 TTS.py -a --text "This is an example block of text"`

 To fetch the latest AI news and read it using text to speech, run one of the following commands.

 To generate an audio file:

-`python3 TTS.py -a --news`
+`python3 TTS.py -a --AI`

 To stream the audio only:

-`python3 TTS.py -s --news`
+`python3 TTS.py -s --AI`

 # Limitations